I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 Down in the Dark continues in the same tradition as all of Blazon Stone's previous output—classy, no-frills, melodic power/speed metal inspired by the pirate-obsessed German '80s metalers, Running Wild.
 In other words, they're basically a Running Wild "tribute band" that writes its own material, if that makes any sense.

-Perhaps the most impressive thing about Blazon Stone is that they are still a two-man operation, with Ced performing all of the guitars, drums and bass (!) while vocals are laid down by Erik Forsberg.
-Down in the Dark marks Erik's third turn at the Blazon mic (he made his debut on last year's War of the Roses full length and Ready For Boarding EP) and he has settled comfortably into his role, sounding more powerful and confident than ever.
+Perhaps the most impressive thing about Blazon Stone is that they are a two-man operation, with Ced performing all of the guitars, drums and bass (!) while vocals are laid down by Erik Forsberg.
+Down in the Dark marks Erik's third turn at the Blazon mic (he made his debut on 2016's War of the Roses full-length and Ready For Boarding EP) and he has settled comfortably into his role, sounding more powerful and confident than ever.

 "Down in the Dark"

 A brief instrumental opener called "The Galleons Departure" sets the mood, then Down in the Dark fully detonates with "Into Victory," a proper all-men-play-on-ten anthem full of non-stop guitar riffage and precision drumming.
 The title track is next up and features an irresistible chant-along gang chorus and a particularly sizzling guitar solo from Ced.
 I'm particularly fond of the epic "Hanged, Drawn And Quartered," which starts off with some cinematic-sounding classical flourishes (Captain Jack Sparrow would approve) before shifting into a somewhat slower groove that brings German metal stalwarts Accept to mind.
 "Eagle Warriors" brings us back into speed-metal territory, as does the fine "Tavern Of The Damned" (Hey, that's what I call the place where I met my ex!)

 After that brief bit of shore leave, "Merciless Pirate King" and "Watery Graves" take us back out to sea and keep things nautical 'n' heavy, while "Rock Out" encourages the listener to do exactly that.
 By this point your arms may be sore from air-guitaring but Blazon Stone isn't quite done with you yet—"1478" provides a brief thirty-six second interlude before "Bloody Inquisition" crashes into you with a tidal wave of riffs and "Captain Of The Wild" brings this epic sea battle to a satisfying close.